mcdonalddylan/PushUpReactApp/README.md

 ## Project Description

 A React web application to HEAVILY motivate you to do push-ups while you work.
+There are a few mobile apps which do something similar, but not only do they not provide many accessibility options (colorblind mode for example) but they are not nearly as straight-forward as this web app is.
+This app is for people like myself who work in front of a computer for hours a day and know that they need to keep their back in shape.
+You could use just any alarm you want to get the same effect as this app, the difference is that with my app you can track you data and see yourself improve over time.
+Maybe it's just me, but being able to actually view your progress in this way can be very motivating.

 ## Technologies Used